SSPENELOPE/react-weatherapp/README.md

 - I will be going through and adding more comments to everything as I get the time.

 - Lesson learned in this repo, Code organization and cleanliness.
 I tried to do the best I could with the knowledge I have, however I have a lot of refactoring to do.
-Something I did not understand well coming into building this was the CLEAN ARCHITECHTURE principals and design which I will be planning before creating on my next project
+Something I did not understand well coming into building this was the CLEAN ARCHITECHTURE principals and design which I will be planning before creating my next project

 - I am currently working on packing this with electron.js and creating a downloadable version.
 I am not experienced with electron, as I learn it and create the packages I will add the download links to this site.